dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/group-dynamics-worksheet.md

 ## III.
 Conflict Resolution
 There are three main types of conflict that tend to occur in group projects:

-* Creative differences: disagreement on any decisions related to the product
+* **Creative differences**: disagreement on any decisions related to the product
-* Personal differences: friction between people due to manner or words said
+* **Personal differences**: friction between people due to manner or words said
-* Ghosting: consistent missed deadlines or lack of contribution
+* **Ghosting**: consistent missed deadlines or lack of contribution

 Your group should decide on a plan of action to deal with each type of conflict.
 There can be multiple levels to each plan.
 Involving the instructors (Tim or Kate) can be part of the plan.

 Try to be as specific as possible.
-A bad plan for Ghosting: “Talk to the person.” (too vague) A better plan for Ghosting: “Elect the team member who is closest with that person to check in with them one-on-one.
+* A bad plan for Ghosting: “Talk to the person.” (too vague)
+* A better plan for Ghosting: “Elect the team member who is closest with that person to check in with them one-on-one.
 Based on the conversation, reexamine the tasks currently on that person’s plate and revise if necessary.
 Affirm that they are coming to the next team meeting.
 At the next team meeting, every team member will make an effort to include the Ghoster in any team discussions.”

 ### Course of Action
 *What will your group do in order to resolve each type of conflict?*